 Ashikaga, a Town with Abundant Natural Beauty, History, Culture and Flowers

 Ashikaga is known as the birthplace of the Ashikaga clan, a shogun family in the Muromachi Period.
 Along the stone-paved streets, there are historic sites of the Ashikaga School, which is said to be the foundation of a school for the original Ashikaga family and is designated as a Japan Heritage, and the Banna-ji Temple, whose Main Hall is designated as a National Treasure.
-Kurita Museum, which possesses a world-famous collection of Nabeshima wares of Imari, and Ashikaga Flower Park, famous for its large wisteria trellis spreading over a large area, are also found here.
+Kurita Museum, which possesses a world-famous collection of Nabeshima wares of Imari, and Ashikaga Flower Park, famous for its large wisteria trellis spreading over a large area and illumination, are also found here.
 These attractions are always bustling with visitors.
 Ashikaga is described as a historic and traditional “Little Kyoto in Eastern Japan” with the pristine Watarase River and abundant nature with green mountains.

 Sightseeing Highlights in Ashikaga